jackisapirate/Beehive/README.md

 ![](https://github.com/jackisapirate/Beehive/blob/master/(resizeThumbnail)cover.png)

 ## INTRODUCTION
-honeyBee is a self-care mobile applicattion that brings awareness to self-care activities through reminders throughout the day to drink water, take a break, to breathe etc. Through regular reminders to take care of themselves, users can mitigate their mental health struggles and foster mindfully healthy habits.
+honeyBee is a self-care mobile application that brings awareness to self-care activities through reminders throughout the day to drink water, take a break, to breathe etc. Through regular reminders to take care of themselves, users can mitigate their mental health struggles and foster mindfully healthy habits.

 ## TECHNOLOGY USED